rcdesigns/ESP-SMART-Thermostat-With-Remote-Sensor-And-Watchdog/README.md

 # ESP-SMART-Thermostat
-How to use an ESP32 or ESP8266 to create a smart thermostat
+ESP32 smart thermostat with remote sensor and watchdog

 An ESP implementation of a smart thermostat or simple ON/OFF timer